TEAMMATES/teammates/devdocs/design.md

 + Null parameters: Causes an assertion failure.
 + Invalid parameters: Throws `InvalidParametersException`.
 + Entity already exists: Throws `EntityAlreadyExistsException` (escalated from Storage level).
-+ When creating `Evaluations`, `Submission` entities are automatically created at the time of creating an evaluation or changing the team structure of a course.

 API for retrieving entities:
 + Attempting to retrieve objects using `null` parameters: Causes an assertion failure.